compellon/embedded-predictor/README.md

 ```

 The following dependencies have been added to the example pom file (pom.xml).
-For your projects, add these dependencies to the pom.xml file.
+When creating your own projects, don't forget to add these dependencies to the projects pom.xml file.
 ```
         <dependency>
             <groupId>com.compellon.predictor</groupId>